root-project/root/tree/ntuple/v7/doc/specifications.md

 The "Real32Trunc" type column is a variable-sized floating point column with lower precision than `Real32` and `SplitReal32`.
 It is a IEEE-754 single precision float with some of the mantissa's least significant bits truncated.

+The "Real32Quant" type column is a variable-sized real column that is internally represented as an integer within a specified range of values.
+The min and max values of the range is specified in its parent field metadata (see the Field Description section).

 Future versions of the file format may introduce additional column types without changing the minimum version of the header or introducing a feature flag.